-The grant program will be evaluated to measure how well the outcomes and objectives have been achieved.
+We will evaluate the grant program to measure how well the outcomes and objectives have been achieved.
 We may use information from your application and project reports for this purpose.
 We may also interview you, or ask you for more information to help us understand how the grant impacted you and to evaluate how effective the program was in achieving its outcomes.